tweedge/springcore-0day-en/README.md

 **No.**

 CVE-2022-22963 is a local resource exposure bug in Spring Cloud Functions.
+Refer to [VMware Tanzu's report](https://tanzu.vmware.com/security/cve-2022-22963).
 * CVE: CVE-2022-22963 (duh)
-* Patch available: **Yes**.
+* Patch available: Yes.
-* CVSS score: Medium.
+* CVSS score: Medium -> **upgraded to Critical 2022-03-31**.
 * Impacts: Spring Cloud Function versions 3.1.6, 3.2.2, and older unsupported versions, where the routing functionality is used.
-See [VMware Tanzu's report](https://tanzu.vmware.com/security/cve-2022-22963).

 This vulnerability leads to RCE in Spring Core applications under nondefault circumstances.
+Refer to [VMware Tanzu's's report](https://tanzu.vmware.com/security/cve-2022-22965).
 * CVE: **As of 2022-03-31, this vulnerability has been assigned CVE-2022-22965**.
 * Patch available: **As of 2022-03-31, yes!
 See "[Mitigation.](https://github.com/tweedge/springcore-0day-en/blob/main/README.md#mitigation)"**
-* CVSS score: High, see [VMware Tanzu's's report](https://tanzu.vmware.com/security/cve-2022-22965).
+* CVSS score: **Assigned High on 2022-03-31, upgraded same-day to Critical.**
 * Impacts: Any Java application using Spring Core under nondefault circumstances.
-See [Spring's blog post](https://spring.io/blog/2022/03/31/spring-framework-rce-early-announcement).
+See [Spring's blog post](https://spring.io/blog/2022/03/31/spring-framework-rce-early-announcement) for more details.

 ### Misattributed Changes on GitHub